Search the registry

 More visibility in search

-More agents discover & pay
+More agents discover & use

 More revenue for provider